mikeroyal/Steam-Deck-Guide/README.md

 <br />
 </p>

 [RetroArch](https://www.retroarch.com/) is a frontend for emulators, game engines and media players.
 It enables you to run classic games on a wide range of computers and consoles through its slick graphical interface.
 Settings are also unified so configuration is done once and for all.
+[RetroArch Flatpak](https://flathub.org/apps/details/org.libretro.RetroArch)

 [Dolphin](https://dolphin-emu.org) is an emulator for two recent Nintendo video game consoles: the GameCube and the Wii.
 It allows PC gamers to enjoy games for these two consoles in full HD (1080p) with several enhancements: compatibility with all PC controllers, turbo speed, networked multiplayer, and even more.
+[Dolphin Flatpak](https://flathub.org/apps/details/org.DolphinEmu.dolphin-emu)

 [Citra](https://citra-emu.org/) is an open-source emulator for the Nintendo 3DS capable of playing many of your favorite games.
+[Citra Flatpak](https://flathub.org/apps/details/org.citra_emu.citra)

-[yuzu](https://yuzu-emu.org) is an experimental open-source emulator for the Nintendo Switch from the creators of Citra.
+[yuzu](https://yuzu-emu.org) is an experimental open-source emulator for the Nintendo Switch from the creators of Citra.[Yuzu Flatpak](https://flathub.org/apps/details/org.yuzu_emu.yuzu)

+[m64p](https://m64p.github.io/) is a Nintendo 64 Emulator.
+It uses mupen64plus-gui, a brand new mupen64plus frontend written in Qt5.
+It supports all of the things you’d expect from a frontend (savestate management, pausing, screenshots, etc.). [m64p Flatpak](https://flathub.org/apps/details/io.github.m64p.m64p)

+[DeSmuME](https://desmume.org/) is a Nintendo DS emulator.
+[DeSmuME Flatpak](https://flathub.org/apps/details/org.desmume.DeSmuME)

+[Snes9x](https://www.snes9x.com/) is a portable, freeware Super Nintendo Entertainment System (SNES) emulator.
+[Snes9x Flatpak](https://flathub.org/apps/details/com.snes9x.Snes9x)

+[bsnes](https://github.com/bsnes-emu/bsnes) is a Super Nintendo (SNES) emulator focused on performance, features, and ease of use.[bsnes flatpak](https://flathub.org/apps/details/dev.bsnes.bsnes)

+[mGBA](https://mgba.io/) is a new emulator for running Game Boy Advance games.
+It aims to be faster and more accurate than many existing Game Boy Advance emulators, as well as adding features that other emulators lack. [mGBA Flatpak](https://flathub.org/apps/details/io.mgba.mGBA)

 [DOSBox](https://www.dosbox.com/) is an open-source DOS emulator which primarily focuses on running DOS Games.

+[DOSBox Staging](https://github.com/dosbox-staging/dosbox-staging) is a full x86 CPU emulator (independent of host architecture), capable of running DOS programs that require real or protected mode.[DOSBox Staging Flatpak](https://flathub.org/apps/details/io.github.dosbox-staging)

+[Flycast](https://github.com/flyinghead/flycast) is a multi-platform Sega Dreamcast, Naomi and Atomiswave emulator derived from reicast.

+[PCSX2](https://pcsx2.net/) is a Playstation 2 'emulator', a free program that tries to replicate the Playstation 2 console to enable you to play PS2 games on your PC.
+[PCSX2 Flatpak](https://flathub.org/apps/details/net.pcsx2.PCSX2)

+[RPCS3](https://rpcs3.net/) is an experimental open-source Sony PlayStation 3 emulator and debugger written in C++ for Windows and Linux.
+RPCS3 started development in May of 2011 by its founders DH and Hykem.
+The emulator is currently capable of running over 1800 commercial titles powered by Vulkan and OpenGL.
+[RPCS3 Flatpak](https://flathub.org/apps/details/net.rpcs3.RPCS3)

+[PCXS4](https://ps4emulator.org/) is a PlayStation 4 emulator for playing PS4 games.

 [MAME](https://www.mamedev.org/) is a Arcade Machine Emulator.

 [xemu](https://xemu.app/) is an original Xbox emulator.

+[Xenia](https://github.com/xenia-project/xenia) is an Xbox 360 Emulator.

 # Game Development
 [Back to the Top](https://github.com/mikeroyal/Steam-Deck-Guide#table-of-contents)